openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Channels

-The OpenHAB UI will show a full list of channels and the descriptions, most are easy to understand however any channels which need a further explanation will be added here.
+The openHAB UI will show a full list of channels and the descriptions, most are easy to understand however any channels which need a further explanation will be added here.
 Each camera brand will have different channels depending on how much of the support for an API has been added.
 The channels are kept consistent as much as possible from brand to brand to make upgrading to a different branded camera easier and to help when sharing rules with other users in the forum.